-I have always been an outdoors kind of person, playing outside dawn till dusk as a kid in and around Cleveland Ohio.
+I have always been an outdoors kind of person, playing outside dawn till dusk as a kid and in and around Cleveland Ohio.
 I developed a connection to the woods and farmland spending the days climbing, digging, catching, planting, and building with what nature made available.
 As I got older and became infatuated with plants, I learned all I could and spent my days chasing beautiful gardens and specimen trees.
 Over the past 25 years, I have been exploring across the US and Europe and have barely scratched the surface of nurseries, botanical gardens, and public/private landscapes.
 Shared here are a few of the photos I have accumulated over time, though they can never convey the true magic of the scents or connections one makes in the domain of plants.

 From the Eastern Shore of Maryland to the Western Oregon Rainforest you can find some of the most amazing production facilities and nurseries.
 These are often multigenerational businesses with migrating labor forces and challenges we can never truly appreciate without living the lifestyle of a farmer.
 The secrets of propagation and nursery production are passed down through hard work and do not exist in books.
 Nursery people are the salt of the earth, they make up some of my most cherished relationships.